Kirisome Auva'a: 2017

+This was later overtaken by James Fisher-Harris who scored for New Zealand after nine seconds in round 27 of the 2025 NRL season against Manly.

 2018

 Auva'a was included in Parramatta's starting lineup for the first six rounds of the season before suffering a rib injury against Canberra in Round 6 and was ruled out indefinitely.

 On 30 August, Auva'a announced his retirement from rugby league at the age of 26.
 Auva'a spoke to the media saying "My back has been bad for several years and even after surgery a couple of years ago, I’ve had problem after problem, I’m thinking about quality of life after football and it’s a tough call but I believe it to be the right one, I’ve only managed a handful of games this season and it has been tough".

 Controversies

 2014: Assault Charges

 On 28 May 2014, Auva'a entered a guilty plea to charges of recklessly causing injury and criminal damage in Melbourne Magistrates Court after being arrested for a violent attack in the early hours of January 18.
 After drinking heavily at a wedding, he threw his ex-girlfriend against a garage wall and punched holes in the walls of her home.
 South Sydney fined him $2,000 and suspended him for 7 days.
 The magistrate, who described the incident as "devastating", deferred her decision for six months; Auva'a was bailed to return to court in November, when he was given a two-year good behaviour bond and a fine of $3,000.
 On 13 November 2014, Auva'a was handed a 9-month suspension by the NRL, ending with round 22 of the 2015 season, and ordered to complete a secondary prevention counselling program covering issues including violence against women, alcohol abuse and anger management.
 An attempt by Auva'a to have his suspension lifted early was denied by the NRL.